rpcsp/wgtool/README.md

 # WireGuard Configuration Tool

-WGTool is python script perform basic configuration tasks in a WireGuard Server.
+WGTool is python script to perform basic configuration tasks in a WireGuard Server.

 It is meant to be used in new deployments and supports the following action: